nextapps-de/winbox/README.md

 root.classList.toggle("my-toggle");
 ```

-Equivalent to the example above (by using the WinBox built-in methods):
+Or as an equivalent to the example above by using the WinBox built-in methods respectively:

 ```js
 const hidden = winbox.hasClass("hide");